Effective Leptophilic WIMPs at the $e^+e^-$ collider: Introduction

-Two more observations related to DM EFT are as follows: first, EFT approach primarily dictates to consider all such operators having same mass dimension on equal footing \footnote{With an exception for potential tree generated (PTG) or loop generated (LG) operators~\cite{GonzalezMacias:2015rxl}.}, although many of the analyses have been projected by taking one operator at a time; secondly, in collider study of DM EFT one needs to ensure that the center-of-mass (CM) energy of the reaction lies below the mass of the NP scale ($\Lambda$).
+We note further that EFT approach primarily dictates to consider all the operators having same mass dimension on equal footing absent a hint of specific NP \footnote{With an exception for potential tree generated (PTG) or loop generated (LG) operators~\cite{GonzalezMacias:2015rxl}.}, which we do here, although many of the analyses have been projected by taking one operator at a time.
+This generic technique also provides us with an opportunity to address different non-zero combinations and signs of the corresponding Wilson coefficients to subsume specific UV complete set-ups, as well as drastically distinct phenomenology at collider, as we elaborate.
+Importantly, in collider study of DM EFT one needs to ensure that the center-of-mass (CM) energy of the reaction lies below the mass of the NP scale ($\Lambda$).
 In a hadron collider like the LHC, the partonic CM energy ($\sqrt{\hat{s}}$) is unknown, hence it is not possible to guarantee that $\sqrt{\hat{s}}<\Lambda$ holds, particularly for DM pair production whose invariant mass can not be constructed\footnote{In~\cite{Busoni:2013lha, Busoni:2014haa, Busoni:2014sya} the validity of EFT in context of DM collider search has been studied in detail in presence of $s$ or $t$ channel mediators.}.
 This is in contrast to DM direct searches, where the momentum transfer involved in the scattering of DM particles with heavy nuclei are of the order of tens of keV, way below the NP scale, making EFT description more reliable.
 As a consequence, even though hadron colliders have a larger reach, applicability of DM EFT is questionable.
 On the other hand, in leptonic colliders like ILC, knowledge of CM energy of the reaction, together with symmetric beams and the possibility of polarizing the beams to reduce SM background contribution, make DM EFT studies much more concrete.
 Motivated from these, in this work, we explore the DM EFT in $e^+\,e^-$ collider, assuming the DM to be a Dirac or Majorana fermion, where it interacts {\it preferentially} to the SM leptons.
 By considering all the operators of dimension six together, we explore the resulting parameter space for the DM abiding bounds from Planck observed relic abundance and also limits from spin-independent direct search experiments.